andrebergvind/exercise-student-cognitive-performance-analysis/README.md

 ## Hypothesis
-The study hypothesised that exercise has an immediate positive effect on one’s cognitive behaviour and direct ability to achieve increased academic productivity.
+The study hypothesized that exercise has an immediate positive effect on an individual's cognitive functioning and their ability to achieve increased academic productivity.

 ## Research Questions
 - How does exercise affect cognitive functions?